 Chapter 1: Life on the other side

-The strangest thing about his return to muggle life, mused the last student out of the laboratory, was the feeling of being very close to and very far away from the ongoing war in Wizarding Britain at the same time.
-Having graduated from Hogwarts in 1977, Graham Longshaw had, like every muggleborn in his year, been taken aside – in his case, by Professor Flitwick, who had been his head of house – and given the firm instruction that whatever plans he might have had for a life in the wizarding world should be set aside.
-If they wished to contribute to the fight against Voldemort, that was well and good, and Dumbledore would be able to offer them a degree of protection; if they didn't, they should return to the muggle world, remain vigilant, and avoid detection as best they could until – with any luck – the situation improved.
+The strangest thing about his return to muggle life, mused the last student out of the laboratory, was how close and distant the ongoing war in Wizarding Britain felt at the same time.
+When he'd graduated from Hogwarts in 1977, Graham Longshaw had, like every muggleborn in his year, been taken aside – in his case, by Professor Flitwick, his head of house – and given the firm instruction that whatever plans he might have had for a life in the wizarding world should be set aside.
+If muggleborns wanted to contribute to the fight against Voldemort, that was well and good, and Dumbledore would be able to offer them a degree of protection; if they didn't, they should return to the muggle world, remain vigilant, and avoid detection as best they could until – with any luck – the situation improved.

 This last pronunciation came from Jessica, who – along with her now-chastened boyfriend, David – were Graham's best friends.

 "Evening, guys."
 Graham said, pulling up a chair.
 "What's the domestic this time – anything more exciting than Dave's creative approach to work?"